codeangler/vpc-endpoints-lab/verify-interface.md

 This behavior replicates the access behavior observed during verification of the Gateway Endpoint from the SalesApp EC@ instance.

 Congratulations - you have completed the VPC Endpoint Lab !!
 Thank you

+**Summary:**

+**S3 Gateway Endpoint Verification**

+1. IAM.
+The roles used by the SalesApp EC2 instance and ReportsEngine EC2 Instance provided permission to both the S3restricted and unrestricted buckets (this configuration was deployed during lab setup)
+2. Route table entry.
+AWS created a route table entry in the route tableassociated with the private subnets (this configuration was deployed during lab setup)
+3. S3 Gateway Endpoint Resource Policy.
+The resource policy was configured to only allow the "s3:GetObject" and "s3:PutObject" API calls.
+4. S3 Bucket Resource Policy.
+An S3 Bucket Resource Policy was configured on the restricted bucket.
+It used a condition in the policy that denied the "s3:PutObject" API call whenever the required condition of using the VPC Endpoint was unmet.

+**Result:** The effect of this security configuration is that data can only be written in to the restricted S3 bucket via the specific VPC endpoint in the VPC.
+Route table entries exist to route traffic from the private subnets to the endpoint.
+Only "s3:GetObject" and "s3:PutObject" API calls can be executed via the endpoint.

+**SQS Interface Endpoint Verification**

+1. IAM.
+The SalesApp role has the permissions to execute "sqs:SendMessage" and "sqs:ReceiveMessage".
+The ReportsEngine role has the permissions to execute "sqs:ReceiveMessage" and "sqs:DeleteMessage"
+2. Security Groups.
+The Interface Endpoint Security Group is used to restrict inbound network access to the SalesApp EC2 instance and ReportsEngine EC2 Instances (based on their security group membership).
+Private DNS resolves requests executed within the VPC for the SQS service to private IP address space; specifically the IPs used by the Elastic Network Interfaces (ENIs) provisioned for the Interface Endpoint.
+3. Interface Endpoint Policy allows the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls to be made to a specific SQS queue by identities within the AWS account only.
+4. SQS Resource Policy.
+The SQS Queue Resource Policy allows the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls to be made to a the SQS queue only when they mee the condition of occurring via the Interface Endpoint.

+**Result:** The effect of this security configuration is that SQS interactions is that the "sqs:SendMessage","sqs:ReceiveMessage" and "sqs:DeleteMessage" API calls can only occur via the endpoint and access to endpoint is restricted bothby a network control (security grou) and by an IAM control (an endpoint policy).